psytext/rosettastats/docs/index.md

 <h3>SPSS</h3>

 <p>Before running commands in SPSS, two things are first required.
 First, the data have to be loaded (see the dedicated section below).
 Second, that dataset must be activated.
-In this example, we will assume the dataset is called <pre style='display:inline'>dat</pre>:</p>
+In this example, we will assume the dataset is called <code class="highlighter-rouge">dat</code>:</p>

 <pre>
 DATASET ACTIVATE dat.